Gimme Hope Jo'anna: Later adaptions

 In 2004, McCann-Erickson adopted a version of "Gimme Hope Jo'anna" as an advertising jingle for Yoplait's Yop yoghurt drink in the United Kingdom, adapted to "Gimme Yop, Me Mama", sung with Jamaican accents.
 There was criticism for Grant allowing his song to be used in such a way, with The Telegraph saying it had been "bastardised".
 The Guardian stated they felt some might find it inappropriate that an anti-apartheid anthem had been appropriated to sell yoghurts but acknowledged the main reason for the song was no longer relevant.
-Grant reportedly used the money from the campaign to help found his record label Ice Records with the intention of mentoring Caribbean musicians.
+One reporter theorized that Grant may have used the money from the campaign to help bolster his ongoing mentorship of Caribbean musicians under his record label Ice Records.
 Grant stated in 2018 it was easier to gain money from advertising than from record sales in modern times.
 The company later used the same advert in Canada.

 The song was adopted by fans of the Wales national football team as a football chant, for their midfielder Joe Allen, titled "Give Me Hope Joe Allen", during their UEFA Euro 2016 campaign.
 In 2017, the British tabloid newspaper The Sun adapted the lyrics of the song into "Give Us Hope Johanna", to support the British tennis player Johanna Konta at Wimbledon and encouraged people to sing the new lyrics.
 The Namibian Sun also did the same for the Namibian Paralympic athlete Johanna Benson in 2020, in preparation for the 2020 Summer Paralympics, which were later postponed.